SEO

 Key takeaways

-• Google AI Mode is a conversational Search mode for complex questions and follow-ups.
+• Google AI Mode is a conversational, multimodal and increasingly agentic Search experience.

 • AI Mode, AI Overviews and Google AI Max are different: search conversation, SERP AI summaries and Ads automation.